-“It needs no special emphasis to mention that provisos can serve various purposes.
-The normal function is to qualify something enacted therein but for the said proviso would fall within the purview of the enactment.
-It is in the nature of exception.
-Hidayatullah, J had observed that a proviso is generally added to an enactment to qualify or create an exception to what is in the enactment, and the proviso is not interpreted as stating a general rule.
-Further, except for instances dealt with in the proviso, the same should not be used for interpreting the main provision/enactment, so as to exclude something by implication.
+“It needs no special emphasis to mention, provisos can serve various purposes.
+Hidayatullah, J had observed, a proviso is generally added to an enactment to qualify or create an exception to what is in the enactment, and the proviso is not interpreted as stating a general rule.
+Further, except for instances dealt within the proviso, the same should not be used for interpreting the main provision/enactment, so as to exclude something by implication.
 It is by nature of an addendum or dealing with a subject matter which is foreign to the main enactment.
 Provisos should not be normally construed as nullifying the enactment or as taking away completely a right conferred.”

 – Hon’ble Justice Dipak Misra, M/s.
 CASIO India Co.
 Pvt.
 Ltd. v.
 State of Haryana, [Civil Appeal No. 1411 of 2007].

 Also see, Union of India v.
 VKC Footsteps India Pvt.
 Ltd., [Civil Appeal No. 4810 of 2021] decided on 13.09.2021 and National Highways Authority of India v.
 Madhukar Kumar, [Civil Appeal No. 11141 of 2018] decided on 23.09.2021 and Adani Gas Limited v.
 Union of India, [Special Leave Petition (Civil) No. 28192-28193 of 2018] decided on 28.09.2021.